the-mind/onlinesecurity.github.io/README.md

 ## How you can contribute ##
 1. __Contributing__ - This course and training content is Open Source and you can contribute to it by adding concepts/topics that you feel have been left out.
 Just submit a Pull Request and we'll review it.
 2. __Mentoring/Training__ - If you want to mentor or train our mentees in a specific topic, kindly contact us.

+## License ##
+Mozilla Public License 2.0